Sparrow0hawk/domain-django/README.md

-# Django minimal
+# Domain driven Django

-A simple Django setup following from Django tutorial (sort of).
+A Django project following the polls example in the Django tutorial but exploring some basic ideas from [Domain Driven Design](https://www.dddcommunity.org/book/evans_2003/) as well as exploring Django.

 ## Setup

 To use this project you will need:
 - Python 3.12
+- Docker
+- cURL (optional)

 1. Create virtual environment
    ```bash